IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Buffed Geyodo: it really should have did more damage, even if a meager ammount

+-Buffed Sludge Bomb: now also applies stacking damage every 1/3 a second equal to 1/3 of the base damage for 2 seconds (this weapon was honestly way too situational to be good, so here's a buff to make it real OP when it is)

 -Buffed Gas Passer: double base damage over time, slightly better scaling with enemy HP

 -Buffed Cosmic Grasp: (again), base damage increased so it's not just a side great to the Cosmillash

+-Buffed Jarate: Enemies remain Sodden for 3X as long now

 -Buffed Mister Creeper's Slick Suit: Throwing damage increased to 32% (from 25%), endurance increased to 20% (from 15%)